 Traylor has turned around the UTSA football program by instilling his 210 Triangle of Toughness culture, which has led to positive results on and off the field.
-The Gilmer, Texas, native took over a team that won a combined seven games in the two seasons prior to his arrival and has led the Roadrunners to a 30-10 record in his first three years at the helm, already the most wins and best winning percentage (.750) by a coach in program history.
+The Gilmer, Texas, native took over a team that won a combined seven games in the two seasons prior to his arrival and has led the Roadrunners to a 39-14 record in his first four years at the helm, the most wins and best winning percentage (.736) by a coach in program history.

-In 2022, Traylor guided UTSA to an 11-3 record, a second straight Conference USA title after defeating North Texas 48-27, a top-25 ranking in all three major polls for the second consecutive season and the third bowl appearance in a row with the Cure Bowl matchup against Troy.
-He repeated as C-USA Coach of the Year and was chosen as a finalist for the Eddie Robinson and Paul “Bear” Bryant Awards Coach of the Year, as well as a semifinalist for the George Munger College Coach of the Year Award.
+In 2022, Traylor guided UTSA to an 11-3 record, a second straight Conference USA title, a top-25 ranking in all three major polls for the second consecutive season and the third bowl appearance in a row with the Cure Bowl matchup against Troy.
+He repeated as Conference USA Coach of the Year and was chosen as a finalist for the Eddie Robinson and Paul “Bear” Bryant Awards Coach of the Year, as well as a semifinalist for the George Munger College Coach of the Year Award.

-Under Traylor’s guidance, UTSA collected a school-record 30 C-USA postseason honors, as 27 made the 2022 all-conference teams —including six first-team and five second-team selections — while 16 received honorable mention and three landed on the C-USA All-Freshman Team.
-Frank Harris was voted the league’s MVP and Kevorian Barnes was tabbed C-USA Freshman of the Year.
-Harris (4) and Jared Sackett (5) combined to earn nine C-USA Player of the Week accolades that season.
+Under Traylor’s guidance, UTSA collected a school-record 30 league postseason honors, as 27 made the 2022 all-conference teams —including six first-team and five second-team selections — while 16 received honorable mention and three landed on the Conference USA All-Freshman Team.
+Harris was voted the league’s MVP and Kevorian Barnes was tabbed Conference USA Freshman of the Year.
+Harris (4) and Jared Sackett (5) combined to earn nine player of the week accolades during the season.

 Also in 2022, wide receiver Zakhari Franklin was named an honorable mention All-American by Phil Steele, the sixth Roadrunner to receive All-America accolades in the Traylor era.
 Additionally, Harris was named a finalist for the Earl Campbell Tyler Rose Award and a semifinalist for the Davey O’Brien Award.

 Under Traylor’s tutelage, UTSA enjoyed a record-setting campaign in 2021.
-The Roadrunners won their first 11 games, were nationally ranked (as high as No. 15) for the first time in school history and captured the program’s first league title by winning the C-USA Championship with a 49-41 victory over Western Kentucky.
+The Roadrunners won their first 11 games, were nationally ranked as high as No. 15 for the first time in school history and captured the program’s first league title.
 UTSA capped the season with its second straight and third overall bowl appearance against San Diego State in the Frisco Bowl.

-A total of 23 Roadrunners received recognition on the all-conference and C-USA All-Freshman teams in 2021 with Sincere McCormick earning C-USA Offensive Player of the Year accolades for the second straight season.
+A total of 23 Roadrunners received recognition on the all-conference and Conference USA All-Freshman teams in 2021 with Sincere McCormick earning Offensive Player of the Year accolades for the second straight season.

 McCormick garnered All-America accolades from three different organizations in 2021, while Spencer Burford and Clarence Hicks were tabbed honorable mention All-Americans by Phil Steele.
 McCormick also was an Earl Campbell Tyler Rose Award finalist and a semifinalist for the Doak Walker Award for the second straight year.
 Harris landed on semifinalist lists for the Davey O’Brien and Earl Campbell Tyler Rose Awards, while Hunter Duplessis was a semifinalist for the William V. Campbell Trophy for the second year in a row.
 Harris and McCormick each collected Earl Campbell Tyler Rose Award National Player of the Week honors, while Harris also was a Manning Award Quarterback of the Week.
-Additionally, UTSA collected nine C-USA weekly awards during the 2021 season.
+Additionally, UTSA collected nine league weekly awards.

-Traylor guided the Roadrunners to a 7-5 overall record, a runner-up finish in Conference USA’s West Division with a 5-2 mark and an appearance in the 2020 First Responder Bowl in his first season at the helm.
-The Roadrunners received votes in a national poll (AP Top 25) for the first time in program history after a 3-0 start and the seven wins mark the most by a first-year UTSA head coach.
+In his first season at the helm, Traylor guided the Roadrunners to a 7-5 overall record, a runner-up finish in Conference USA’s West Division with a 5-2 mark and an appearance in the 2020 First Responder Bowl.
+The Roadrunners received votes in a national poll (AP Top 25) for the first time in program history after a 3-0 start and the seven wins are the most by a first-year UTSA head coach.

-Lucas Dean, Duplessis and McCormick received All-America accolades, while McCormick also was a finalist for the Earl Campbell Tyler Rose Award.
+Dean, Duplessis and McCormick received All-America accolades, while McCormick also was a finalist for the Earl Campbell Tyler Rose Award.
 Additionally, Duplessis (Campbell Trophy, Lou Groza) and McCormick (Doak Walker) were national award semifinalists, while Harris made the Davey O’Brien QB Class of 2020.
-Dean was tabbed C-USA Special Teams Player of the Year and McCormick was named C-USA Offensive Player of the Year, while a total of 23 Roadrunners were recognized by the league's head coaches, including 19 as all-conference and four on the all-freshman team.
+Dean was tabbed Conference USA Special Teams Player of the Year and McCormick was named the league’s offensive player of the year, while a total of 23 Roadrunners were recognized by the league's head coaches, including 19 as all-conference and four on the all-freshman team.
 The Roadrunners collected a program-record 11 C-USA Player of the Week certificates and a trio of national player of the week accolades in McCormick (Earl Campbell Tyler Rose National Player of the Week), Dean (Ray Guy Award Punter of the Week) and Rashad Wisdom (Jim Thorpe Award Player of the Week).

-Traylor has overseen the development of several Roadrunners who have moved on to the professional ranks.
+During his time in San Antonio, Traylor has overseen the development of several Roadrunners who have moved on to the professional ranks.
 In April 2022, UTSA doubled the number of NFL draft picks on one afternoon, as the 49ers selected Spencer Burford in the fourth round while the Seahawks picked Tariq Woolen one round later.
-Burford has earned the starting spot at right guard and Woolen has picked off half a dozen passes in his rookie campaign en route to being selected to the Pro Bowl.
-Additionally, Clarence Hicks (Bengals), Sincere McCormick (Raiders), Charles Wiley (Ravens, Giants) and Leroy Watson (49ers) all signed free-agent deals in 2022.
+Burford earned the starting spot at right guard in year one and Woolen has picked off half a dozen passes in his rookie campaign en route to being selected to the Pro Bowl.
+Additionally, Hicks (Bengals), McCormick (Raiders), Charles Wiley (Ravens, Giants) and Leroy Watson (49ers) all signed free-agent deals in 2022.

 Traylor has more than 30 years of coaching experience including a highly successful 15-year career as head coach at Gilmer High School, where he led teams to three state championships and two state runner-up finishes and won more than 87% of his games, a winning percentage that ranks 10th all-time in Texas high school history.